By Nan Price, Content Manager, MetroHartford Alliance

 “The Greater Hartford region is ripe for entrepreneurship.
 Connecticut small business owners in every industry—from high tech, to research, to manufacturing—are taking risks, embracing new ideas, and most importantly, creating jobs.”

-— Michael Keiser, Co-Founder of the Entrepreneur Circle, Manchester, CT
+— Michael Keiser, Co-Founder of the E Circle, Manchester, CT

 “We’ve discovered hives of energetic, excited, mutually supportive individuals and organizations in our community.
 They’re the drivers of forward-oriented thought and they’re always game to collaborate and create together.
 This willingness to explore synergies creates momentum and energy that attracts like minds and feeds our ability to bring positive impact and change to our clients in this region.”